griptape-ai/griptape-trade-school/docs/200/chatbot-rulesets/11_gleaming_the_chat.md

         # ...
 ```

-In this updated code, we replace the standard `input` function with `Prompt.ask()` and pass it a color to create an improved prompt.
+In the updated code, we replaced the standard `input` function with `Prompt.ask()` and passed it a color to create a more readable prompt.
 Of course, you can choose whatever color you want to make it stand out even more.

 ![Alt text](assets/img/11_prompt_color.png)